 As more people become engaged in the problem and act together towards a solution, together we can more widely distribute the required changes to reduce our demand for plastic.

-To accelerate our progress reducing plastic pollution we should aim to involve as many community stakeholders as possible.
+To accelerate our progress in reducing plastic pollution we should aim to involve as many community stakeholders as possible.
 Therefore, we need to get our local government on board.

 Communities are not just about individuals or families.
 There are local retailers that could underpin the success of a plastic-free community.
 They could be the driving force behind making a change because if they reduce or remove the ability to purchase and use plastic, then customers will need to seek out alternatives.